justingeist0/discord-bot/README.md

 To run the code create a new bot here: https://discord.com/developers/applications

-Then copy the bot's token and assign it to token.
+Copy the bot's token and assign it to token at the beginning of the file.
-example: token = "19kj990uf8asdf0"
+(token = "KjfAjf8Ajn8A90wNjwnj8ShbFkjaSHFnbbfAUISHfbhUIAS83hLAOIF83fh")

-Add the bot to a test server and do whatever you want!
+That's all folks.